GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - **Knows at least a bit of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL and others).
 Will eventually have blocks and doubts on how to develop with those technologies.
 - Knows at least a bit about automated tests, and at least understands their importance.
 Is capable of writing a test with the help of another developer.
-- Usually has a difficult time to produce code that respects our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
+- Usually has a difficult time to write code that respects our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
 - Usually can't do TDD daily, but knows what it is.
-- Knows at least about git, but can't follow processes such as gitflow.
+- Knows at least a bit about git, but can't follow processes such as gitflow.
 - Doesn't know much about database technologies, and usually has a hard time to write a SQL query.
 - Knows about Object Oriented Programming, but has difficulty implementing it daily.
 - Usually **doesn't know much about software architecture**.
 Has a had time following our current pattern (e.g. clean or hexagonal architecture).